 The interior features a magnificent dome that has a series of stone patterns and a central coffer that allows light to spill through.

-Located in the centre of Rome on the Piazza della Rotonda, the Pantheon should be a true highlight and is another must visit.
+Located in the center of Rome on the Piazza della Rotonda, the Pantheon should be a true highlight and is another must visit.

 5. Trevi Fountain